hazeorid/satellid-base/identity/value.md

 ### Benefit

++ Unified place to store all kinds of knowledge structuredly
 + Retain and retrieve your knowledge, as quickly and effective as possible
 + Organize your knowledge in a fast and structured way
 + Enhance your knowledge and organize it best with a system